Information Age 2001 - present

 2011 FDA Food Safety Modernization Act

 The Food Safety Modernization Act (FSMA) was signed into law by President Barack Obama on January 4, 2011.
 The FSMA provided the Food and Drug Administration (FDA) new authorities to regulate the way food is produced (grown/harvested) and processed.
 The law granted the FDA the power to conduct mandatory recalls and issue guidance documents to reduce incidents of foodborne illnesses.
-This bill was is considered the first major piece of federal legislation addressing food safety since 1938.
+This bill was considered the first major piece of federal legislation addressing food safety since 1938.

 2012 Federal Public Transportation Act